-What does it look like to experience extraordinary truth in the grind of the ordinary?
+What does hope look like in the grind of the ordinary?

 This space is for the weary, overwhelmed, and doubt-filled souls who still long to know Jesus deeply-for those who want to be confident that it is truly well with your soul.

-When I was 14 years old, God changed my life by moving into the dark corners of my little Pharisaical heart.
+When I was 14 years old, God changed my life by moving into the dark corners of my fearful, doubting heart.
 He revealed to me that He loved me not because of what I do, but because of what Jesus did for me.
 Since then, I’ve been learning to walk in grace instead of Law.

 students in ministry.